dchristian3188/dchristian3188.github.io/_drafts/Module Tools - Adding Cmdlet Help With PlatyPS.md

 FwLink <string>] [-ModuleName <string>] [-ModuleGuid <string>] [<CommonParameters>]
 ```

-The parameterset that we will be focusing is for modules.
+We will be focusing on the first parameterset that generates the help for a module.
-All of the important conecpts carry over to the other options.
+All of the important conecpts carry over to the other parametersets.
 The main difference being, where your source is coming from, a module, command or maml file.

 Alright, let's generate some help.